|

 At First?

-Normally, there is no problem with eating habits in the new
+Normally, there is very little problem with eating habits in the new

 home environment.
 But just like when we humans are away from